foxhoundsk/RunningWheel/README.md

 # TODO
 - Merge the calibration mode into the main program, then we don't need to re-flash the mcu each time we want to do the calibration.
+- Currently, our emergency stop is rely on busy evaluating pos of each wheel.
+If we prevent updating of DAC for dedicated wheel, we can save such busy evaluating, which has one more branches than the proposed one.